roots/bud/sources/@roots/bud-api/docs/provide/overview.md

 title: bud.provide
 ---

-**bud.provide** makes a variable or module available throughout the entire application
+**bud.provide** makes a variable or module available throughout the entire application.